 The administrator shall provide the employee a written response within ten days following the conference.
-The written response shall set forth the basis of the decision.
 In reaching a decision, the administrator may consider information provided at the Level One conference and any other relevant documents or information the administrator believes will help resolve the complaint.